ActianCorp/zeenea-platform-docs/docs/zeenea-concepts-and-definitions.md

 It will allow you to create groupings of datasets according to your organization and your domains.

-This Item Type is deprecated.
+This Item type is deprecated.

 Its characteristics: